Baby steps into the investment universe - Analytical; Part 2 of 3

 How did I select my list?

-Then if there are not sufficient sites to fill up the respective resource list, I do a Google search.
+Then if there are not sufficient sites to fill up the respective resource list, I did a Google search.

 • I don’t select them based on Google page ranking.
 Rather I try to identify those that complement my historical lists.